citusdata/citus_docs/develop/api_guc.rst

 .. note::

-   This GUC is a part of our :ref:`cloud_topic` only.
+   This GUC is now part of the Citus Community edition as of version 11.0!

 Sets the frequency at which the maintenance daemon removes records from :ref:`citus_stat_statements <citus_stat_statements>` that are unmatched in ``pg_stat_statements``.
 This configuration value sets the time interval between purges in seconds, with a default value of 10.
 A value of 0 disables the purges.